Virginia Foxx: Hurricane Katrina

 In September 2005, Foxx was one of 11 members of Congress to vote against the $51 billion aid package to victims of Hurricane Katrina.

 Opposition to birthright citizenship

 In January 2013, Foxx co-sponsored legislation that would stop children born in the United States to undocumented parents from gaining citizenship.

-First Trump impeachment
+Trump impeachments

-On December 18, 2019, Foxx voted against both articles of impeachment (abuse of power and obstruction of Congress) of President Donald Trump.
+Foxx voted against both articles of impeachment (abuse of power and obstruction of Congress) of President Donald Trump on December 18, 2019, and against the single article of impeachment (Incitement of Insurrection) on January 23, 2021.

 House security

 In May 2021, Foxx became the fifth Republican representative to be fined for evading metal detectors put in place outside the chamber after the January 6 United States Capitol attack.
 Foxx ran through the magnetometer, setting it off, and ignored officers attempting to prevent her entering the House floor.

 Behavior with the news media

-Foxx has been known for frequently scolding reporters and staff for being on or near members-only elevators in Capitol buildings.
+Foxx has scolded reporters and staff for being on or near members-only elevators in Capitol buildings.
 In October 2023 while among Republicans gathered for a press conference for then-House speaker nominee Mike Johnson, she was scrutinized for telling a reporter to "go away" and "shut up" when Johnson was asked to speak about his efforts to overturn the 2020 U.S. Presidential election.